Category

 • Which essential personnel have elevated access to the facility in the event of an emergency, and how is that controlled?

-• Do you have evacuation plans available and emergency exits clearly marked?
+• Do you have evacuation plans available and emergency exits marked?

 • Have you trained all of your employees on using your two-way communication platform?

-• Do you have emergency response plans for events like robberies or active shooter situations?
+• Do you have emergency response plans for incidents like robberies or active shooter situations?

-Every business faces different risks based on a combination of both internal and external factors.
-For example, a bank in the heart of New York City houses extremely valuable assets in a dense, urban environment, with a high volume of people visiting every day.
+Every business faces different risks based on a combination of internal and external factors.
+For example, a bank in the heart of New York City houses extremely valuable assets in a dense, urban environment, with a high volume of visitors every day.

 Conversely, a vacuum repair shop in South Dakota will operate in a slower-paced environment, with fewer visitors and less valuable inventory.
 That’s not to say the vacuum repair shop necessarily faces fewer risks, but they’re very different from the bank’s.